siegy22/openbao-helm/CONTRIBUTING.md

 * Provide steps to reproduce the issue, and if possible include the expected results as well as the actual results.
 Please provide text, not screen shots!

-* Respond as promptly as possible to any questions made by the Vault team to your issue.
+* Respond as promptly as possible to any questions made by the OpenBao team to your issue.
 Stale issues will be closed periodically.

 ### Issue Lifecycle

 1. The issue is reported.

-2. The issue is verified and categorized by a Vault Helm collaborator.
+2. The issue is verified and categorized by a OpenBao Helm collaborator.
    Categorization is done via tags.
 For example, bugs are marked as "bugs".

 3. Unless it is critical, the issue may be left for a period of time (sometimes